-In Deep with Andy Aledort: The A Mixolydian Mode, Up and Down Each String
+Meet the A Mixolydian Mode, Up and Down on Each String — Video

 When jamming, guitarists are always challenged by the task of creating interesting, evolving rhythm parts behind a soloist.